denpeshkov/cs-notes/Go Map Internals.md

 	// Followed by an overflow pointer.
 }
 ```

+There is a large key/value optimization: if a key or value is over 128 bytes, it's allocated on the heap and a **pointer** to it is stored in the map bucket

 The `tophash` is an 8 element array containing the high order byte (**HOB**) of the hash value for each key in this bucket.
 This array is used to speed up key lookup: if two HOB values are different, we can skip full key comparison